-The Willingboro Municipal Utilities Authority (WMUA) provides water to its customers from six ground water wells located throughout Willingboro.
+The Willingboro Municipal Utilities Authority

+ground water wells located throughout Willingboro.
 In some mandatory language throughout this Report references are made to surface water such as lakes, rivers, streams and reservoirs.
 Our sole source of supply is from these wells that can provide up to 10 million gallons per day (mgd) of water.
-This provides all the water our consumers can use and allows us to provide water to Mount Laurel and Evesham Twps.
+This provides all the water our consumers can use and allows us to provide water to Mount Laurel and Evesham Tups.